WotLK Classic Beast Mastery Hunter Guide

 - Beast Slaying gives a 5% damage bonus against Beasts.

-- Berserking is a 3-minute cooldown that gives you between 10-30% increased attack and casting speed depending on your health, with the effect being greater the more hurt you are.
+- Berserking is a 3-minute cooldown that gives you 20% increased attack and casting speed for 10 seconds.

 - Throwing Specialization increases your crit chance by 1% when using a thrown weapon.

 - Regeneration gives +10% passive health regeneration and allows you to regenerate 10% of your total health regeneration during combat.

 Trolls are a strong PvE choice, but ultimately are worse than Orcs.
 Berserking is a strong offensive cooldown, and Beast Slaying is powerful while leveling, but is only useful for a handful of bosses in raids and dungeons.
 Bow Specialization is also quite strong, but only if you are using a bow.
 Unfortunately, you will not use a bow for most of Wrath in PvE.
 Throwing Specialization and Regeneration are both ultimately negligible and should not influence your choice of race.